biggates/plantuml-dependency/src/plantuml-dependency/README.txt

 ?, Aug 2011 - 1.1.1
 ====================
 - Fixed a bug which causes the program to stop when a java source file couldn't be read (bug 3377023 : http://sourceforge.net/tracker/?func=detail&aid=3377023&group_id=334674&atid=1402785)
+- Fixed a bug with native dependency regular expression which didn't work in some particular cases

 5, Jul 2011 - 1.1.0
 ====================